-- Season the chicken breasts liberally with salt and pepper, and transfer to a greased baking dish.
+- Season the chicken breasts liberally with salt and pepper, and transfer to the prepared baking dish.

 - While the chicken is roasting, boil the potatoes, carrots, onions in a large pot of water until the vegetables are cooked, but still crisp.
-You don't want to overboil them because they will turn to mush in the pot pie.
+You don't want to overboil them because they will turn to mush.

 - When the other veggies are crisp, add in the peas and spinach for an additional 2 minutes.